pierangeloc/ray-tracer-zio/pres/deckset-20m.md

   }
 }

-miniRT.unsafeRun(
+runtime.unsafeRun(
-  prg2.provide(new Prometheus with Log.Live)
+  prg2.provide(new Metrics.Prometheus with Log.Live)
 )
 ```